zarusz/SlimMessageBus/docs/provider_hybrid.md

 ## Use cases

-A typical example would be when your service has a domain layer which uses domain events passed in memory (SlimMessageBus.Host.Memory transport), but any other layer (application or adapter) need to communicate with the outside world using something like Azure Service Bus or Apache Kafka transports.
+A typical example would be when an micro-service has a domain layer which uses domain events passed in memory (SlimMessageBus.Host.Memory transport), but any other layer (application or adapter) need to communicate with the outside world using something like Azure Service Bus or Apache Kafka transports.

 ![](provider_hybrid_2.png)